fannifulmer/tictactoe/guide-advanced.md

 - **switch player if the move was valid**

 ### Event listener

+Goal: write code that connects the UI and the game.
+If a player clicks a tile, register the move (if it is a valid one) in the game representation (our 2D matrix).

 - **add an event-listener to the board**
 <details>
  <summary>Hint</summary>